-Welcome to the Department of Science, Natural Resources and Outdoor Studies.
+Welcome to the Institute of Science and Environment.
 If you have a curiosity about the natural world, wish to pursue a career in science or spend your future working in the great outdoors - we have some ideal course options to get you started.

 We have invested £1.2 million over the past year in the STEM (Science, Technology, Engineering and Maths) area to ensure that there are HE level progressions routes readily available in Cumbria.
 Careers in STEM are much sought after and we're working closely with local employers to form links for our trained graduates.